 2. Use essential oils and natural remedies

 Aromatherapy is one of the easiest ways to create a relaxing environment in your home before bedtime.
 Essential oils that aid relaxation include lavender, marjoram, chamomile and lemongrass.
 Simply add a few drops to your oil burner or bath and let the fragrances work their magic.
+You could also get yourself a Pink salt lamp and use it at night to ease your stress levels, as salt lamps and candles are known to be beneficial in reducing stress and anxiety, which in turn helps in sleeping well at night.
 Drinking herbal teas with chamomile and other sedentary herbs is also a good trick, as is limiting your caffeine intake throughout the day.
 Herbal supplements containing hops can be taken an hour or so before bedtime and will help you drift off.
+If you’re open to the use of the cannabis herb, then you might want to try that to find yourself nodding off in no time.
+Of course, you have to take care of how you consume it so that you get the optimum quality of sleep.
+Using cannabis in a different form than the usual, as in these earth’s edibles, could help carry you to Dreamland faster.
 Listening to relaxing sounds and guided sleep meditations can also help.

 3. Try bedtime yoga asanas